AxelMal71/sans-fight/readme.md

 # Bad Time Simulator (Sans Fight)
 This project is a clone of the sans fight from [Undertale](http://undertale.com/).
 It was made with [Construct 2](https://www.scirra.com/construct2).
+You can play it at [this mirror of the original link](https://axelmal71.github.io/sans-fight).

 NOW AVAILABLE!
 [Custom attacks guide](Documentation/README.MD)
 -----------------------------------------------------